The Yellow Jacket, or Yellowjacket, is the most aggressive social wasp in North America.

 Yellow Jackets aggressively defend their nests when they sense a threat.
 Going too near the hive entrance is a sure way to trigger a swarm.
 Noises and vibrations, such as heavy footsteps and running lawnmowers, as well as certain scents, can trigger this defense as well.

-Each nest reaches a size of up to 5,000 yellow jackets at the height of the season.
+Each wasps nest reaches a size of up to 5,000 wasps at the height of the season.
 Southern yellow jacket nests can contain tens of thousands.

 Identifying Yellow Jackets

 Most yellow jackets are yellow and black (the bald-faced hornet, a yellow jacket species, is black and white) and are about the same size as honey bees.
 Unlike bees, they do not have hairs or flat legs for collecting pollen.

 Like all wasps, the yellow jacket has a thin waist between abdomen sections.
 They have large mandibles for chewing insects and plant matter, and a proboscis for gathering nectar and juices.

 They have two pairs of wings, the front longer than the rear, and lay them back along their body when at rest.